CumulusNetworks/docs/content/cumulus-linux-50/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

     mstpctl-bpduguard yes
     mstpctl-portadminedge yes

-# The following is a trunk port that is pruned native vlan is 1
+# the following is a trunk port that is pruned
 # only .1q tags of 707, 712, 850 are sent and received

 auto swp2